kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 DBMS_DEBUG_JDWP utility.
 Although this recipe covers only the basics to get you started, if you spend time using each feature of the debugger, then you will learn more powerful ways to help you maintain and debug issues found in your code.

-12-13.
+## 12-13.
 Compiling Code Within the Navigator
 **Problem**
 You want to compile some PL/SQL code within Oracle SQL Developer.
 In this **Solution**, the navigation menu of your Oracle SQL Developer environment contains code that has a red X on it.
 This means the code needs to be compiled or that it contains an error.
-  CHAPTER 12  ORACLE SQL DEVELOPER
-279
 **Solution**
 Select the code that needs to be compiled, and right-click (Ctrl+click) it.
 A menu will be displayed that lists several options.
 Select the Compile option from that menu (Figure 12-45).